VineethReddy02/vineeth-web/content/post/gRPC.md

 ## Types of API in gRPC

-1. Unary (default client to server request/response based communication).
+1. **Unary** default client to server request/response based communication.
-2. Server Streaming (client request server and server responds back with stream of responses).
+2. **Server Streaming** client request server and server responds back with stream of responses.
-3. Client Streaming (client creates a streaming request connection with server and server sends back a single response).
+3. **Client Streaming** client creates a streaming request connection with server and server sends back a single response.
-4. Bi Directional Streaming (client sends a stream of requests to server and server sends back stream of responses back to client)
+4. **Bi Directional Streaming** client sends a stream of requests to server and server sends back stream of responses back to client.

 ## Scalability in gRPC